How to deal with anxiety when travelling

 OK who are you with?
 A partner?
 Family member?
 Riding solo?

-I always find that talking to someone can immediately help me.
+when I get anxiety when travelling I always find that talking to someone can immediately help me.
 These people are my safety blankets.
 The people I can feel completely at ease with, and freak out at them should I need too.
 These are my mum, my partner and my besties.
-I will then ring them, explain how I’m feeling or if I can’t just say ‘I’m just ringing for a chat’ i.e. I’m freaking the fuck out and I need you to dstract me.
+I will then ring them, explain how I’m feeling or if I can’t just say ‘I’m just ringing for a chat’ i.e. I’m freaking the fuck out and I need you to distract me.

 Rolling on the river